CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 **Please edit this markdown file directly with links to your completed tasks and challenges.**

 ## Tasks include:
-* (QUEUE) Simulating the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing.
+* (DONE) Simulating the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing.
-* (QUEUE) Finding a better annealing schedule to arrive at solutions to the problem quicker.
+* (DONE) Finding a better annealing schedule to arrive at solutions to the problem quicker.
 * (QUEUE) Simulating the same problem but using quantum annealing.
 * (QUEUE) Comparing the classical and quantum methods.
 * (QUEUE) Solving a real-world problem involving cell phone tower placement in Gotham City.